nalimv/GruntBasicSetup/README.md

 # GruntBasicSetup
-create basic grunt file for concatenate, minimize, jshint, env, process, watch, serve
+create basic grunt file for some of main tasks like concatenate, minimize, jshint, env, process, watch, serve This examples has small web site aplication located in folder "dev".
+Gruntfile will create version for production to the folder named "prod"